vaginessa/dns-wiki/TCP-security.md

 Requirements
 ------------

-As described over [here](http://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml) this should be blacklisted by default for any vulnerability scanner.
+As described over [here](http://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml) this should be blacklisted by default for any vulnerability scanner (and only for them).

 | Address | RFC | Description |
 | :--- | :--: | ---: |